 The non-profit beneficiary of our Fall 2022 Giving Project is Midnight Run, an organization that fosters community and justice in the streets of New York City by facilitating volunteers to hand-deliver food, clothing, blankets, and other essentials to homeless people.
 When you purchase yarn to make The Petite Knitter's Hytte Pillow or Toni Lipsey's Maisy Velvet Pillow at The Endless Skein before December 31, 2022, Midnight Run will receive a portion of the proceeds.

-Recently we caught up with with Dale Williams, Midnight Run's Executive Director, to learn more about the organization's history and the meaningful work they do.
+Recently we caught up with Dale Williams, Midnight Run's Executive Director, to learn more about the organization's history and the meaningful work they do.

 How did Midnight Run start out?

 Midnight Run started in 1984 when some volunteers from a Dobbs Ferry church joined two homeless women who were already distributing extra food from soup kitchens to the most vulnerable on the street.
 From that church, it expanded to other nearby churches and synagogues.
 The original volunteers saw a need for clothing, food, and friendship, and joined with the homeless poor to fill the need.

 The Midnight Run is an attempt to find common ground between those of us who are housed and those of us who are not.
 Midnight Run tries to provide the homeless poor with a few of the bare essentials needed for survival.
 It operates on the premise that we all need to be better educated about the issues for real solutions to emerge.
 For a consensus to develop around answers to the sad reality of people living on the street, homed and homeless alike must find a common cause.
 Therefore, Midnight Run stands shoulder to shoulder with those who live in the shadows of the city.

 How has the focus changed over the years?
 Did the pandemic have a big effect on operations?